 My motivation to imagine a similar land quarrel came as much from bafflement as from white guilt: when the Six Nations dispute made headlines internationally in 2006, I was perplexed.
 Having grown up in Guelph, Ontario, a mere hour-and-a-half drive north of the reserve, I was also ashamed that I had no idea what was behind the conflict.
 And it was conflict, with fist fights, rock throwing, and arrests.

 But to return to the Two Row Wampum, I was fascinated by it as a foundational agreement between European settlers and Indigenous peoples in what became Canada and the United States.
-In a nutshell, the treaty says that the two parties agree to live alongside each other, like two boats sharing a river and never trying to force each other off course.
+In a nutshell, the treaty says that the two parties agree to live alongside each other, like two boats sharing a river.
+One canoe never forces the other off course.
 Specifically, they'll both respect each others' culture, economy, and lifestyle.
 In other words, they'll live in mutual respect, friendship, and peace.
 It didn't work out that way, exactly.

 For a simplified history of the Two Row Wampum and controversies about it, refer to the infographic below.
 I drew the chart based on the Wikipedia entry on the Two Row Wampum Treaty: en.wikipedia.org/wiki/Two_Row_Wampum_Treaty.